 The following financial assistance opportunities are for students pursuing Continuing Education courses.
 Eligibility differs from program to program.
 Please review the programs to learn if you qualify.

 Thanks to the generosity of private donors and the Continuing education staff, SCC is able to provide scholarships to our students each year.
 Please visit the Continuing Education Scholarship tab for more information or if you have questions.

 This program provides need-based tuition and other eligible financial support for approved, short-termed non-credit training opportunities.
 See the program tab to see if you are eligible or contact the program specialist to inquire.

 Pursuing a healthcare career?
 This grant-funded project through the Department of Health and Human Services is designed to assist income-eligible individuals.
 Please visit the Project HELP tab to see if you qualify!

 We welcome your interest in Southeast Community College’s Continuing Education (CE) scholarship and wish you success as you pursue your personal and educational goals.
 Complete the application if you are in need of financial assistance for a noncredit course or workshop.
-The completed CE Scholarship application and noncredit course registration forms must be completed to be considered for the CE Scholarship award.
+The completed CE Scholarship application and noncredit course registration forms must be completed by the student to be considered for the CE Scholarship award.

 Two weeks before the course start date.